peterhinch/micropython-async/v3/docs/EVENTS.md

 The primitives or drivers referenced here do not use polling with the following
 exceptions:
  1. Switch and pushbutton drivers.
 These poll the `Pin` instance for electrical reasons described below.
  2. `ThreadSafeFlag` and subclass `Message`: these use the stream mechanism.

 Other drivers and primitives are designed such that paused tasks are waiting on queues and are therefore using no CPU cycles.

 [This reference][1e] states that bouncing contacts can assume invalid logic levels for a period.
-It is a reaonable assumption that `Pin.value()` always returns 0 or 1: the drivers are designed to cope with any sequence of such readings.
+It is a reasonable assumption that `Pin.value()` always returns 0 or 1: the drivers are designed to cope with any sequence of such readings.
 By contrast, the behaviour of IRQ's under such conditions may be abnormal.
 It would be hard to prove that IRQ's could never be missed, across all platforms and input conditions.

-Pin polling aims to use minimal resources, the main overhead being `uasyncio`'s task switching overhead: typically about 250 μs.
+Pin polling aims to use minimal resources, the main overhead being `asyncio`'s task switching overhead: typically about 250 μs.
 The default polling interval is 50 ms giving an overhead of ~0.5%.